clausand82-dev/world-spil/README.md

 - optimized some javascript code all around
 - fold-out is back on dashboard for passiv yield reosurces
 - splitting up files for easy code fixing

-TO-DO IN SAME BRANCH
-- buff system
-- passive yield stops when cap is filled
-- added a extra addon system (addon to addons) - Think equment
+- added a extra addon system (sub addons to addons, but in same system)

 3.4:
 - added build time for buildings (preparations for addons, research and production/recipes)<br>